nachawat/skill-sample-nodejs-helloworld-apl-fr/instructions/01-2-backend.md

 9. Open file ```index.js```

-10. Create a new function to detect APL interface
+10. Create a new function to detect APL interface.
+You can add this function at the end of the file.

 ```javascript
 function supportsAPL(handlerInput) {